-The multimodal approach combining tr-XRD, tr-ARPES, and UED offers momentum- and time-resolved monitoring of the configuration of the monolayer CDW (Figs.~\ref{fig:Fig4}a,b), which forms a JC-CDW together with the bilayer CDW.
+\paragraph{} With the multimodal approach combining tr-XRD, UED, and tr-ARPES that offers outstanding momentum- and time-resolutions, we summarize the dynamics of the monolayer CDW configuration as follows (Figs.~\ref{fig:Fig4}a,b).
 Upon light irradiation, the amplitude of the monolayer CDW transiently decreases, accompanied by the formation of shear-type defects.
-At $\sim$1 ps, it is maximally quenched (Fig.~\ref{fig:Fig4}c,d), since both the temporal change in the in-gap spectral intensity (Fig.~\ref{fig:Fig3}g) and the CDW amplitude component extracted from tr-XRD intensity show a dip.
-Simultaneously, the density of shear-type topological defects starts to grow, which is indicated by the broadening of the CDW peak along the $H$ direction, while the CDW peak width remains constant along the $K$ direction.
-Around $\sim$4 ps, the amplitude of the monolayer CDW is mostly recovered (Fig.~\ref{fig:Fig4}e,f), while the degree of phase fluctuations is maximized.
-This indicates that the density of shear-type topological defects and thus the phase decoherence of the monolayer CDW likely reach maximum as well.
-Finally, the total density of topological defects remains nearly unchanged over $\sim$12 ps, while the amplitude of CDW has fully recovered to equilibrium (Fig.~\ref{fig:Fig4}g,h).
+At $\sim$1 ps, it is maximally quenched (Fig.~\ref{fig:Fig4}c,d), since both the the in-gap spectral weight and the CDW order amplitude extracted from tr-XRD intensity show a maximal decrease.
+Simultaneously, the density of shear-type defects starts to grow, as indicated by the exclusive broadening of the CDW peak along the $H$ direction.
+Around $\sim$4 ps, the amplitude of the monolayer CDW has mostly recovered (Fig.~\ref{fig:Fig4}e,f), while the degree of phase fluctuations is maximized.
+This is accompanied by a peak density of shear-type defects that decrease the correlation length of the monolayer CDW.
+Finally, the total density of defects and CDW phase fluctuations remain nearly unchanged over $\sim$12 ps, while the amplitude of CDW has fully recovered to equilibrium (Fig.~\ref{fig:Fig4}g,h).